Brewing: Whirlpool

 At the end of the boil, solid particles in the hopped wort are separated out, usually in a vessel called a "whirlpool" or "settling tank".
-The whirlpool was devised by Henry Ranulph Hudston while working for the Molson Brewery in 1960 to utilise the so-called tea leaf paradox to force the denser solids known as "trub" (coagulated proteins, vegetable matter from hops) into a cone in the centre of the whirlpool tank.
+The whirlpool was devised by Henry Ranulph Hudston while working for the Molson Brewery in 1960.
+It uses the same hydrodynamic effect as the tea leaf paradox, causing denser solids known as "trub"—including coagulated proteins and hop material—to collect in a cone at the centre of the tank.
 Whirlpool systems vary: smaller breweries tend to use the brew kettle, larger breweries use a separate tank, and design will differ, with tank floors either flat, sloped, conical or with a cup in the centre.
 The principle in all is that by swirling the wort the centripetal force will push the trub into a cone at the centre of the bottom of the tank, where it can be easily removed.

 Hopback

-A hopback is a traditional additional chamber that acts as a sieve or filter by using whole hops to clear debris (or "trub") from the unfermented (or "green") wort, as the whirlpool does, and also to increase hop aroma in the finished beer.
-It is a chamber between the brewing kettle and wort chiller.
-Hops are added to the chamber, the hot wort from the kettle is run through it, and then immediately cooled in the wort chiller before entering the fermentation chamber.
+A hopback is a traditional chamber between the brewing kettle and wort chiller that acts as a sieve or filter by using whole hops to clear debris (or "trub") from the unfermented wort, as the whirlpool does, and also to increase hop aroma in the finished beer.
+Hops are added to the chamber, the hot wort from the kettle is run through it, and then immediately cooled in the wort chiller before entering the fermentation vessel.
 Hopbacks utilising a sealed chamber facilitate maximum retention of volatile hop aroma compounds that would normally be driven off when the hops contact the hot wort.
-While a hopback has a similar filtering effect as a whirlpool, it operates differently: a whirlpool uses centrifugal forces, a hopback uses a layer of whole hops to act as a filter bed.
-Furthermore, while a whirlpool is useful only for the removal of pelleted hops (as flowers do not tend to separate as easily), in general hopbacks are used only for the removal of whole flower hops (as the particles left by pellets tend to make it through the hopback).
+While a hopback has a similar filtering effect as a whirlpool, it operates differently: a whirlpool uses centrifugal forces, while a hopback uses a layer of whole hops to act as a filter bed.
+Whirlpools are particularly suited to the removal of pelleted hops, whereas hopbacks are generally used to remove whole flower hops from the wort, retaining them as a filter bed.
 The hopback has mainly been substituted in modern breweries by the whirlpool.